Percolation transition for random forests in $d\geq 3$: Introduction

-\item Due to the fermionic nature of the field, the quartic term actually has gradients in it: denoting the discrete gradient in direction $e$ by $(\nabla_e\psi)_x = \psi_{x+e}-\psi_x$, it can be written as

-where we introduced the shorthand notation $(\nabla \psi)_x(\nabla \bar\psi)_x= \frac12 \sum_{e\in \mathcal{E}_d} (\nabla_e \psi)_x(\nabla_e \bar\psi)_x$. \end{enumerate} After taking into account the points above, power counting heuristics (which we expect can be generalised to all non-linear sigma models with continuous symmetry) predict that the lower critical dimension for spontaneous symmetry breaking with free field low temperature fluctuations is two for the $\HH^{0|2}$ model.
+After taking into account the two points above (in particular that the flow of the expanding quadratic term is constrained by the Ward identity), power counting heuristics predict that the lower critical dimension for spontaneous symmetry breaking with free field low temperature fluctuations is two for the $\HH^{0|2}$ model.
+We expect that these considerations generalise to all non-linear sigma models with continuous symmetry, in agreement with the Goldstone mechanism.
 In conjunction with~\cite{MR4218682}, our results rigorously establish that the lower critical dimension is two for the $\HH^{0|2}$ model.